What is Sight Tech Global?

 The dates for the next event are December 1-2, 2021.

 How can I participate?

-Anyone can register for the event and watch it online via computer or mobile phone.
-The event will be live on this site during the dates and times noted above.
-To attend, simply return to this site.
+Anyone can register for the event (once registration opens) and watch it online via computer or mobile phone.

 Is the show accessible?

 Yes.
 This site has been built to the best of our ability to work well with screen readers and for people with low vision.

 During the event itself, attendees use two sections of this site, both linked from the site navigation.
 One is called “agenda” and contains descriptions of all the sessions, both main stage and breakout.
 Links to breakout sessions will go to live Zoom webinars provided by partners.

 Links to main stage sessions in the agenda take the user to the “Event” page, which is also be linked from the site navigation but goes live shortly before the event begins.
 The Event page will have an embedded YouTube player at the top that carries the live stream for the show.
 Above and below the player are links back to the agenda page.
 Also below the player is a written explanation of the current session playing as well as the one coming up.
 Beneath that is a list of sponsors.

 Worth noting, all the sessions, both main stage and breakout, are structured as conversations between moderators and guests.
 There are no slides or other visually-oriented materials.